 - is enrolled in at least 6 academic graduate credits

-- has obtained a certificate of adequate academic progress from the chair of the committee, indicating that the student is continuing to actively pursue studies leading to the master's or doctoral degree, and is registered for GRS 602 or GRS 701.
+- has obtained a certificate of adequate academic progress from the chair of the committee, indicating that the student is continuing to actively pursue studies leading to the master's or doctoral degree, and is registered for GRS 701.
 (Note: This applies to students taking anything less than six academic credits.)

 GRS 701 is a 1-credit course that permits doctoral degree candidates registered for less than six credits to retain eligibility for financial aid, University-funded fellowships, scholarships, graduate assistantships, student health insurance, loan deferment, visa compliance, and access to University services, including USM computers, libraries, and recreational facilities.
 Prerequisites include passing qualifying exams, receiving certification of adequate academic progress from the program chair and dissertation/capstone chair, and obtaining approval from the Office of Graduate Studies.

 To apply for financial assistance from the University of Southern Maine, you should file your Free Application for Federal Student Aid (FAFSA) or your Renewal FAFSA on the Web at http://www.fafsa.gov.

 Students are encouraged to apply for assistance as early as possible.
 To ensure a fair distribution of funds, a priority filing date is established.
 To meet USM's deadline, applicants must ensure that their FAFSA data is received at the institution by March 1.
 Students should submit the FAFSA online at http://www.fafsa.gov by February 15 to meet the USM March 1 deadline.

 Applications are accepted after the priority filing dates, although the type and amount of aid offered may be reduced subject to funding limitations.
 Applicants who file after the priority filing date will probably receive delayed notification and may not have the funds available in time to pay semester bills.